shaunluttin/dojo/README.md

 # dojo

+26 November 2018

+In Vim, how do we open the buffer for a file in the argument list by name?

+In Vim, how do we rename a file?

 23 November 2018

 Ultimately, I would like to complete one kata once, using Vim as the editor and using any software language.